aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-xls/_index.md

 ---
-title: PDF to XLS
+title: PDF To XLS
-linktitle: PDF to XLS
+linktitle: PDF To XLS
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDF to XLS using Aspose.PDF for .NET.
 type: docs
 weight: 200
 url: /net/document-conversion/pdf-to-xls/
 ---
 In this tutorial, we'll walk you through the process of converting a PDF file to XLS (Microsoft Excel) format using Aspose.PDF for .NET.
 By following the steps below, you will be able to convert a PDF file to XLS format.

 ## Prerequisites